imi-bigpicture/opentile/README.md

 - Provide unified interface for relevant metadata.
 - Support all file formats supported by tifffile that has a non-overlapping tile structure.

-Crrently supported file formats are listed and descriped under *Supported file formats*.
+Crrently supported file formats are listed and described under *Supported file formats*.

 ## Installing *opentile*
 *opentile* is available on PyPI: